All copper labs include an introduction to copper and its importance to Arizona. Students will smash a penny to keep as a souvenir.

 (Grades K-6) $10 per student.

-2. State Flower - Saguaro Bloom: Students learn about the growth cycle of the saguaro cactus and flower blossom.
-Students compare the saguaro growth cycle to the sunflower.
+2. State Flower - Saguaro Bloom: Students learn about seed and plant structures, growth cycles of the saguaro cactus and sunflowers.
 Students plant a sunflower seed to keep and have a growth chart to monitor the germination and growth of their sunflower.
-(Grades K-6) $9 per student.
+Students use the Scientific Method to determine if the amount of water affects germination.
+(Grades 3-6) $9 per student.